townteki/townsquare/docs/implementing-cards.md

 ### React

-Reactions are a yes / no choice on whether the player wants to activate the ability or not on a specific event.
+Reactions are a yes / no choice on whether the player wants to activate the ability on a specific event.
 For these, it's usually only necessary to provide a `when` event listener, the `handler` method, and `cost`.
 There are some additional properties (e.g. `repeatable`), for full documentation of properties, see `/server/game/cardreaction.js`.

 ```javascript
 this.reaction({